1900-1983 Distance and Cross Country

 #1 song in 1955

 Walter McNew led the team.
-In eight scheduled events, the Horns came out first only two times, but one was the SWC championship.
+In eight scheduled events, the Horns came out first only two times, one of which was the SWC championship.

 1956 -Pending Coach Lovvorn